Bangabhaban

 The Bangabhaban (বঙ্গভবন) is the official residence and principal workplace of the President of Bangladesh, located on Bangabhaban Road, and short road connecting Dilkusha Avenue, Dhaka.
-It is surrounded by the Bangabhaban Gardens (formerly Nawab's Dilkusha Gardens).
+It is surrounded by the Bangabhaban Gardens, which was formerly the Nawab's Dilkusha Gardens.

 The palace was originally built as a government house of the British Empire.
 Following the independence of Pakistan, it became the official residence of the governor of East Bengal and, after 1955, the governor of East Pakistan.
 President Abu Sayeed Chowdhury became the first Bangladeshi president to reside there after taking oath on 12 January 1972.
 The President Guard Regiment unit is responsible for the palace's security.

 History

 Manuk House in 1904, which is part of the Bangabhaban complex.
 Currently used as a treasury.

 During the period of the Bengal Sultanate Sultan of Bengal, a Sufi saint, Hazrat Shahjalal Dakhini of Dhaka, and his followers were killed by agents of the sultan and buried on the site of Bangabhaban.
 The site soon became famous as a Mazhar (mausoleum) for the devotees of the saint.
 It is conjectured that it belonged to a zamindar during the early period of British rule.
-Later Nawab of Dhaka Sir Khwaja Abdul Ghani bought the site and built a bungalow there, which he named as Dilkusha Garden.
+Later Nawab of Dhaka Sir Khwaja Abdul Ghani bought the site and built a bungalow there, which he named as Dilkusha Garden (Dilkusha, Dhaka).

-With the partition of Bengal in 1905 by Lord Curzon, the government of the newly created province of Eastern Bengal and Assam bought the site and constructed a palatial house for the lieutenant-governor and his officers.
+With the partition of Bengal in 1905 by Lord Curzon, the government of the newly created province of Eastern Bengal and Assam acquired the site and constructed a palatial house for the lieutenant-governor and his officers.
 On 14 February 1906, Sir Joseph Bamfylde Fuller, the first lieutenant-governor of the province, started his official work at what is today the Darbar Hall of the Bangabhaban, and the palace soon came to be known as the Dilkusha Government House.
 Following the departure of the British and the independence of the Dominion of Pakistan in 1947, the new province of East Bengal officially became part of Pakistan and the palace came to be known as the Governor's House as it officially housed the governor of East Bengal.
 In 1955 the province of East Bengal was restructured and renamed East Pakistan as part of the One Unit Scheme.
 The building was damaged by a storm in 1961; substantial reconstruction was completed by 1964.
 After the independence of Bangladesh, on 23 December 1971, in the nation's first ever cabinet meeting held at the Governor's House presided over by Acting President Syed Nazrul Islam, a decision is made to rechristen the building to Bangabhaban, meaning "House of Bengal".
 After his release from custody in what was West Pakistan, the president, Sheikh Mujibur Rahman, in 1972, resigned from presidency at the Bangabhaban to be sworn in as prime minister, due to the decision to switch to a parliamentary system of government.

 A book, Hundred Years of Bangabhaban, on the history of the Bangabhaban was published in 2006.